Faouzia Hilmy,

 It is like a moment of eternity, a suspended moment.

-For me, calligraphy is also a way to express a message of tolerance and brotherhood, themes which are important to me.
+For me, calligraphy is a bridge between different cultures.
+A way to express a message of peace and brotherhood,

 Exhibitions